freshollie/fresh-configurator/packages/msp/README.md

 # `@fresh/msp`

-> MultiWii parser and reader
+> MultiWii serial parser

+A library to handle reading and writing data from flight controllers which use the MultiWii Serial Protocol

 ## Usage